A Puppet Parade

 – Éléna Dostie (10 years old)

-A Puppet Parade is an orchestral suite inspired by a selection of marionettes made Micheline Legendre.
+A Puppet Parade is an orchestral suite inspired by a selection of marionettes made by Micheline Legendre.
+Each movement evokes a specific puppet created by the artist.

-I – The Master of Ceremonies: With an energetic crack of his whip, he opens the show with a flourish.
+I – The Master of Ceremonies: In one energetic whiplash, he opens the march in great pomp.

-II – Wang-Fô: An old Chinese painter who radiates wisdom and serenity.
+II – Wang-Fô: An old Chinese painter who shines of wisdom and serenity.

-III – Harlequin and Punchinello: Two tricksters, straight out of Commedia dell’arte, who incessantly interrupt and taunt each other.
+III – Harlequin and Punchinello: Two tricksters, straight from the commedia dell’arte who won’t stop interrupting and taunting each other.

-IV – Lolita: A little ballerina who evokes the beauty and magic of the circus.
+IV – Lolita: A small ballerina who evokes the circus’ magic and beauty.

 V – The Wolf: A ferocious beast on the hunt.